#> [1] "Rendering took 0.42minutes."

 Schönbrodt F, Humberg S & Nestler S (2018).
 European Journal of Personality. https://doi.org/10.1002/per.2169

-Similarities revealed slow -
+Similarities unfold deep -

 Abstract